oktadev/okta-blog/_source/_posts/2022-03-15-programming-security-and-why-rust.md

 I wrote about [my impressions of Rust](https://deepu.tech/my-second-impression-of-rust/) in a detailed post on my blog where I explain Rust's excellent features that make it unique.
 Here is a short summary of those features:

 - **Zero cost abstractions**: Rust offers true zero-cost abstractions, which means that you can write code in any style with any number of abstractions without paying any performance penalty.
 Very few languages offer this, which is why Rust is so fast.
 Rust compiler will always generate the best byte code regardless of the style of code you write.
 This means you can write functional-style code and get the same performance as its imperative counterpart.
-- **Immutable default**: Values in Rust are immutable, or read-only, by default.
+- **Immutable by default**: Values in Rust are immutable, or read-only, by default.
 Mutability has to be declared explicitly.
 This, along with the ability to pass by value or reference, makes it super easy to write functional code without side effects.
 - **Pattern matching**: Rust has excellent support for advanced pattern matching.
 Pattern matching is used extensively for error handling and control flows in Rust.
 - **Advanced generics, traits, and types**: Rust has advanced [generics](https://doc.rust-lang.org/book/ch10-01-syntax.html) and [traits](https://doc.rust-lang.org/book/ch10-02-traits.html) with [type aliasing](https://doc.rust-lang.org/reference/items/type-aliases.html) and [type inference](https://doc.rust-lang.org/rust-by-example/types/inference.html) support.
 Though generics could easily become complex when combined with lifetimes, it's one of the most powerful features of Rust.
 - **Macros**: There is also support for metaprogramming using [macros](https://doc.rust-lang.org/book/ch19-06-macros.html).
 Rust supports both declarative macros and procedural macros.
 Macros can be used like annotations, attributes, and functions.